DHTMLX/docs-diagram/docs/guides/diagram_editor/right_panel.md

 ![](../../assets/editor/line_stroke.png)

-## Sidebar options for editing title of lines
+## Sidebar options for editing titles of lines

 Lines with title are available in the default mode only.

+### Fill

+Use to modify the background color of the text item of a line via the related colorpicker.

 ![](../../assets/editor/line_title_fill.png)

+### Text

+Use to edit the text of the text item of a line.

 ![](../../assets/editor/line_title_text.png)

+### Text Style

+Use to adjust the text settings:

+- font size, line spacing, weight, style
+- color, horizontal and vertical text alignment.

 ![](../../assets/editor/line_title_text_style.png)